You-Gao/Blog/_work/2024-10-03-Ha-Joon-Chang.md

 ## The Talks

-These are some of the lecture series I found and listened to from Chang.
+These are some of the lecture series I listened to from Chang.
 As stated above they make you laugh and also solemn.

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/6rXBBqMmIP8?si=R52R977359zZWmN4&amp;start=1723" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>